3XCeptional/Machine_learning/intro to Machine Learning/Intro_list.md

 ### Unsupervised Machine Learning Algorithms

-Unsupervised learning involves training a model on data without explicit labels.
-The goal is to find patterns or structures in the data.
+**Unsupervised learning** is like exploring without a map.
+You give the algorithm unlabeled data, and it tries to find hidden patterns, structures, or groupings on its own.
+It's used for tasks like clustering, dimensionality reduction, and anomaly detection, where the goal is to understand the inherent structure of the data.
 Common unsupervised algorithms include:

 1. **[K-Means Clustering](Supervised_vs_Unsupervised/Unsupervised/kmeans.md)**
 2. **Hierarchical Clustering**